-Sometimes its little things.
+Sometimes it’s little things.
 The fact that winter seems so long.
-Or getting overwhelmed out about not having enough time to finish all the daily tasks I need to get done.
+Or getting overwhelmed about not having enough time to finish all the daily tasks I need to get done.

 Knowing constant stress and negativity can lead to poor health outcomes.
-I often look to ways to lift my spirits and so I can turn that frown upside down.
+I often look for ways to lift my spirits so I can turn that frown upside down.

 Aside from gratitude and affirmations, music has always been a mood enhancer that I turn to for daily inspiration.

 Just like positive thinking, music can improve overall health.
 It has the ability to change my emotions with just a few notes.

 Music has always been a part of my life.
 I had the benefit of living with two older sisters who were tuned into music and passed it along to me.